Jitsi Meet Handbook

 Replace JitsiMeetSDKTest with your project and target names.

-Bitcode is not supported, so turn it off for your project.
+Bitcode is not provided in the prebuilt SDK, so turn it off for your project.

 The SDK uses Swift code, so make sure you select Always Embed Swift Standard Libraries in your project.